Tiny Async Wasi Preview 2 Runtime

 Example#

-Here’s a minimal example using block_on and spawn:
+Here is a minimal example using block_on and spawn:

 fn main() {